karenpayneoregon/vs2019-custom-project-templates/readme.md

 A repository for base projects for .NET 5, C#9 which can be exported as templates and used from Visual Studio `start window`.

+Several projects require NuGet packages which can be fixed by running `NuGet restore packages`.

 :bulb: Pin the ones used often in the `start window`

 - Templates are place in the following folder.
 To share, give the .zip file to another developer and they drop the file in their Export folder.